Will Luers

 Statement(s)

-As a primarily visual digital artist, my medium is the pixel grid — a numeric, encoded, highly organized system that takes instruction, responds to error and interference, and is a surface for gestural expression and inscription.
-I explore this pixel space through a variety of often simultaneous compositional practices: cinema, visual and sound collage, writing and programming.
+As a digital artist, I work with the pixel grid — a system that responds to commands, mistakes, and gestures, blending structure with spontaneous expression.
+I explore this pixel interface through a variety of often simultaneous compositional practices: cinema, visual and sound collage, writing and programming.
 I want surfaces to provoke and startle in their abstraction and yet seem familiar as source material from our current moment of media saturation.

 Bio

-Will Luers is a digital artist, writer, and educator specializing in recombinant, computational, and AI cinema art.
-His work and collaborations have garnered international recognition and been featured in festivals and conferences such as the Electronic Literature Organization, FILE(Brazil), and ISEA. "novelling," a generative work made in collaboration with poet Hazel Smith and sound artist Roger Dean, won the 2018 Robert Coover Award for Electronic Literature.
+Will Luers is a digital artist, writer, and educator specializing in AI cinema, recombinant storytelling, and computational arts.
+His internationally recognized work has been featured at festivals such as the Electronic Literature Organization, FILE (Brazil), and ISEA.
+In 2018, his collaborative generative project, novelling, won the Robert Coover Award for Electronic Literature.

-Luers teaches web development, digital cinema and multimodal publishing in the Creative Media & Digital Culture program at Washington State University Vancouver.
-He is the founder of the international online journal, The Digital Review, and will edit its 2024 issue on AI creativity.
-Luers is also the current Managing Editor at the electronic book review.
+Currently, Luers teaches digital cinema, generative AI, web development, and multimodal publishing in the Creative Media & Digital Culture program at Washington State University Vancouver.
+He is the founder of The Digital Review, an international journal for digital art and literature.
+In 2024, he edited The Digital Review's issue on AI creativity, continuing his commitment to exploring the intersections of art, technology, and narrative.

 Contact